 There are trends in landscape photography, just like anything else.
 Right now it’s night imagery, especially those including the milky way.
-Another trendy scene is long exposures, and I’m talking about over one minute exposures in the middle of the day.
+Another trendy scene is long exposures, and I’m talking about over one-minute exposures in the middle of the day.
 Both techniques offer a lifetime of intrigue and adventure for someone willing to create a significant body of work to show for it.
-Which is what I would like to bring up in this post: a large body of work!
+This is what I would like to bring up in this post: a large body of work!

 Life is short, create pictures!